ziwer1/yuglify/clone.md

 Instructions to Clone this repo
 =======

-The following are step-by-step instructions to make a clone of this repo and upload to NPM registry
+The following are step-by-step instructions to make a clone of this repo and push it to the NPM registry

 ### Pre-requisites: